OpenAI-Compatible Server#

 length_penalty: float = 1.0

-stop_token_ids: Optional[List[int]] = Field(default_factory=list)
+stop_token_ids: Optional[list[int]] = Field(default_factory=list)

 include_stop_str_in_output: bool = False